 PADF's Response to Natural Disasters

 Natural disasters and humanitarian crises can devastate entire communities.
-PADF strives to lessen the impact by improving disaster mitigation, preparedness, and response.
+PADF strives to lessen the impact by improving disaster mitigation, preparedness, and recovery.

 When natural disasters and humanitarian crises strike, communities are often devastated and left vulnerable, having little access to some of life's essentials, such as food, clean water, shelter, and basic services.
 While they must deal with the tragic loss of human life and property, they also have to face the uncertainty of seeing their livelihoods destroyed or severely affected.